Squonk42/OpenWrt-RT5350/README.md

 Then copy the the resulting image to your TFTP server root, so you can Flash it from the router's U-Boot bootloader:
      cp bin/ramips/openwrt-ramips-rt305x-mpr-a1-squashfs-sysupgrade.bin /tftpboot/

+## Patch Contents

+### openwrt_add_gd25q32_gd25q64_pm25lq032_flash_support.patch

+This patch contains the definition of 3 SPI Flash chip that are commonly used in RT5350-based routers, but that are missing from the default OpenWrt MTD Flash device driver:
+* GigaDevice GD25Q32
+* GigaDevice GD25Q64
+* PMC PM25LQ032

+This patch is platform independent, as these definitions may also be useful to other non RT5350-based machines.

+### openwrt_add_rt3550_wlan_support.patch

+This patch contains the changes required to add support for the RT5350 to the mac80211 driver.

+This patch has been developped bi 123serge123 from the OpenWrt forum (https://forum.openwrt.org/viewtopic.php?pid=186493#p186493), adapted by Heffer from the same forum, then ported to the latest mac80211 2013-01-07 by myself.

+### openwrt_hame_mpr-a1.patch

+This patch contains all the required changes required to define the HAME MPR-A1 profile for OpenWrt.

+It is based on previous work by arpunk, arteq, Heffer, p1vo and myself from OpenWrt forum (https://forum.openwrt.org/viewtopic.php?id=37002).